Susan Stripling Photography

 Over the past few years, I have built up a bit of a reputation for taking interesting “ring shots” and part of that is due to stellar gear that helps me make the images I envision come to life.

-I used the 60mm macro happily and with great success for years, but eventually ended up purchasing the 105mm macro for several reasons - one being the sharpness of the Nikon glass and one being the compression of a longer lens.
+I used a 60mm macro happily as a Nikon shooter for many seasons, and with great success for years, but eventually ended up purchasing the Canon 100mm macro for several reasons - one being the sharpness of the Canon glass and one being the compression of a longer lens.
 I talk often when educating wedding photographers about my love for long lenses and beautiful lens compression, so why would I not want my detail images to reflect that same sensibility?

 I’d rather wait and be able to afford a truly solid, perfectly built piece of gear that will last me for years and assist me in creating sharp, beautiful images than an easier-to-afford piece that I will come to regret and eventually replace.

-Obviously, the extra stop that the f1.4 lens would provide would be a great thing.
-It could allow me to take more low-light images and also produce a more creamy bokeh than its f1.8 counterpart.
+Obviously, the extra stop that the f1.4 or f/1.2 lens would provide would be a great thing.
+It could allow me to take more low-light images and also produce a more creamy bokeh than its f/1.8 counterpart.
 But was that, plus the super sharp, smooth glass worth the price increase?
 To me - yes.
 I am trying to provide the sharpest, clearest, most beautiful images I can and if there is even a slight increase in the performance of one lens over another I prefer to buy the best I can afford.
+I chose the f/1.4, and haven't looked back.

 ** Wedding photographers : if you’re not sure about the lenses, i highly recommend borrowing or renting them to see what you prefer. i wouldn’t at all ever recommend going into debt to buy a piece of glass so if all you can afford is the f1.8 - by all means, go ahead!
 It’s a wonderful lens and there are many amazing places you can buy used glass at good rates.
 I prefer to save and invest in the best glass I can because I want the best tools possible to make beautiful images for my clients.